-- On January 8, 2021, the Company closed a non-brokered private placement for 349,876 common shares for CAD\$0.81 for gross proceeds of CAD\$283,400. - On February 19, 2021, the Company announced the closing of a non-brokered private placement financing for aggregate gross proceeds of \$4,000,000 (the "Offering").
-Pursuant to the Offering, the Company issued 4,938,271 common shares of the Company ("Shares") at a price of \$0.81 per Share.
-The Shares issued pursuant to the Offering are subject to a statutory hold period of four months and one day in accordance with applicable securities laws.
-In connection with the Offering, the Company paid a commission of 148,148 Shares to third party advisors.
-The Shares issued to advisors are subject to a statutory hold period of four months and one day in accordance with applicable securities laws.

-• On March 17, 2021, the Company announced the Company the closing of a private placement for gross proceeds of CAD\$25 million.
-The private placement consisted of the sale of 9,363,296 common shares ("Share") of the Company and warrants to purchase 9,363,296 common shares ("Warrants"), at a purchase price of CAD\$2.67 per Share and associated Warrant.
+- On January 8, 2021, the Company closed a non-brokered private placement for 349,876 common shares for CAD\$0.81 for gross proceeds of CAD\$283,400. - On February 19, 2021, the Company announced the closing of a non-brokered private placement financing for aggregate gross proceeds of CAD\$4,000,000 (the "Offering").
+Pursuant to the Offering, the Company issued 4,938,271 subordinate voting shares of the Company.
+In connection with the Offering, the Company paid a commission of 148,148 shares to third party advisors. - On March 17, 2021, the Company announced the Company the closing of a private placement for gross proceeds of CAD\$25 million.
+The private placement consisted of the sale of 9,363,296 subordinate voting shares ("Share") of the Company and warrants to purchase 9,363,296 subordinate voting shares ("Warrants").
 The Warrants have an exercise price of CAD\$3.14 per Share and exercise period of three years from the issuance date.

 H.C.
 Wainwright & Co. acted as the exclusive placement agent and received (i) a cash commission equal to 8.0% of the gross proceeds of the Offering and (ii) 749,064 non-transferable broker warrants (the "Broker Warrants").
-Each Broker Warrant entitles the holder to purchase one common share at an exercise price of CAD\$3.3375 at any time for a period of three years from the issuance date.
+Each Broker Warrant entitles the holder to purchase one subordinate voting share at an exercise price of CAD\$3.3375 at any time for a period of three years from the issuance date.

-On April 6, 2021, the Company announced that it has entered into subscription agreements with certain institutional investors for a private placement for gross proceeds of approximately CAD\$25 million.
+On April 13, 2021, the Company announced the closing of a private placement for gross proceeds of CAD\$25 million.
 The private placement consisted of the sale of 11,682,243 common shares ("Share") of the Company and warrants to purchase 11,682,243 common shares ("Warrants"), at a purchase price of CAD\$2.14 per Share and associated Warrant.
 The Warrants have an exercise price of CAD\$2.37 per Share and exercise period of four years from the issuance date.